vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Sun Dec 19 02:14:16 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Mon Dec 20 02:12:04 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER